Lillian Gish

 Lillian Diana Gish (Note: Although some unsupported claims indicate that the Gish sisters were born with the surname "de Guiche", in fact their surname at birth was "Gish".
 According to Lillian Gish: Her Legend, Her Life (2001), a biography by Charles Affron: "The Gish name was initially the source of some mystification.
 In 1922, at the time of the opening of Orphans of the Storm, Lillian reported that the Gish family was of French origin, descending from the Duke de Guiche ...
 [S]uch press-agentry falsification was common.")
 (October 14, 1893 – February 27, 1993) was an American actress best known for her work in movies of the silent era.
 Her film-acting career spanned 75 years, from 1912, in silent film shorts, to 1987.
 Gish was dubbed the "First Lady of the Screen" by Vanity Fair in 1927 and is credited with pioneering fundamental film performance techniques.
 In 1999, the American Film Institute ranked Gish as the 17th-greatest female movie star of classical Hollywood cinema.

 Having acted on stage with her sister as a child, Gish was a prominent film star from 1912 into the 1920s, being particularly associated with the films of director D. W. Griffith.
 This included her leading role in the highest-grossing film of the silent era, Griffith's The Birth of a Nation (1915).
-Her other major films and performances from the silent era included Intolerance (1916), Broken Blossoms (1919), Way Down East (1920), Orphans of the Storm (1921), La Bohème (1926), and The Wind (1928).
+Her other major films and performances from the silent era included Intolerance (1916), Broken Blossoms (1919), Way Down East (1920), Orphans of the Storm (1921), The White Sister (1923), La Bohème (1926), and The Wind (1928).

 At the dawn of the sound era, she returned to the stage and appeared in film occasionally, with roles in the Western Duel in the Sun (1946) and the thriller The Night of the Hunter (1955).
 She was nominated for the Academy Award for Best Supporting Actress for Duel in the Sun.
 Gish also had major supporting roles in Portrait of Jennie (1948), A Wedding (1978), and Sweet Liberty (1986).

 She also did considerable television work from the early 1950s into the 1980s, and retired after playing opposite Bette Davis and Vincent Price in the 1987 film The Whales of August.
 During her later years, Gish became a dedicated advocate for the appreciation and preservation of silent film.
 Despite being better known for her film work, she also performed on stage, and was inducted into the American Theater Hall of Fame in 1972.
 In 1971, she was awarded an Academy Honorary Award for her career achievements.
 She was awarded a Kennedy Center Honor for her contribution to American culture through performing arts in 1982.